gabyx/CudaFramework/README.md

 > Million Body Simulations of Granular Dynamics on the GPU,” H. Mazhar, T. Heyn, A. Tasora, M. Anitescu, D. Negrut, accepted, SIAM Conference on Computational Science and Engineering, Reno, NV, 2011

-We used speciali designed segmented reduction kernel adapted from [ModernGPU](http://www.moderngpu.com).
+We used a specialized segmented reduction kernel adapted from [ModernGPU](http://www.moderngpu.com) for the velocity update of the bodies.

 Tutorial to come!